About the Group

 Work is submitted by Friday at 1AM ET, first come, first served.
 If the work is late, the submitter has the option to push it to the next week, and we have a folder open for that purpose.
 Members are asked to read and provide feedback on each piece before the Sunday call.
 Feedback can be written and sent to the poster, after the call.

-Each writer submits between 3 and 15 pages, which members will review before the call.
-A number of writers are working on a zero draft for a novel our memoir so feedback is less about grammar, and more on craft.
+Each writer submits between three and 15 pages, which members will review before the call.
+A number of writers are working on a zero draft for a novel or memoir so feedback is less a line reading and more on craft.

 Feedback is typical of, say, a workshop: